Daniel Abt: ADAC Formel Masters

 Abt was born in Kempten, Bavaria.
 In 2008, Abt switched to formula racing and competed in the ADAC Formel Masters for his father's team, Abt Sportsline.
 He started from the pole position four times and clinched a third and two second places as his best results.
-Finishing the season in eighth place of the standings he was defeated by his team-mate Markus Pommer, who finished fifth overall with one victory to his credit.
+Finishing the season in eighth place of the standings, he was defeated by his team-mate Markus Pommer, who finished fifth overall with one victory to his credit.
 In 2009, Abt contested his second season in the ADAC Formel Masters for Abt Sportsline and with eight race wins commandingly clinched the champion's title ahead of Klaus Bachler.
 He took seven pole positions and a total of ten podium results.
-With 224 points against 90 points he clearly prevailed in the internal duel against his team-mate René Binder.
+With 224 points against 90 points, he clearly prevailed in the internal duel against his team-mate René Binder.

 Formula Three

-After running in the German Formula Three Championship as a guest entrant for Performance Racing in 2009, he switched to the series in 2010 joining the championship-winning Van Amersfoort Racing team.
-During the season Abt prevailed against his team-mates Stef Dusseldorp and Willi Steindl and had chances of winning the championship title up to the last race weekend.
+After running in the German Formula Three Championship as a guest entrant for Performance Racing in 2009, Abt switched to the series in 2010 joining the championship-winning Van Amersfoort Racing team.
+During the season, he prevailed against his team-mates Stef Dusseldorp and Willi Steindl and had chances of winning the championship title up to the last race weekend.
 In the end, he had to admit defeat to Tom Dillmann with a score of 112 points against 120 points, and with two race wins and a total of ten podium places finished as the overall runner-up.
 After the season, he competed for Signature at the prestigious Macau Grand Prix.
 Abt was leading the race ahead of his team-mates Edoardo Mortara and Laurens Vanthoor but lost control of his vehicle and retired after an accident.

 In 2011, Abt joined the Formula 3 Euro Series grid for Signature, finishing the season in seventh place after taking four third places as his best results.
 In the team, he was defeated by Marco Wittmann and Vanthoor, who achieved second and sixth place.
 Ahead of Carlos Muñoz, who finished in position eight of the standings, Abt was the third-best driver of his team.
 In addition, Abt was entitled to points in the 2011 FIA Formula 3 International Trophy where he achieved fourth place.
 At the end of the year, he tested for Audi in a DTM car.

 GP3 and GP2

-After setting the fastest time on several occasions in GP3 tests for Lotus GP at the end of 2011, the racing team that had provided the champion and the runner-up the year before, the team gave him a cockpit for the 2012 GP3 Series season.
+After setting the fastest time on several occasions in GP3 tests for Lotus GP at the end of 2011, the racing team that had provided the champion and the runner-up the year before, the team gave Abt a cockpit for the 2012 GP3 Series season.

 On 19 December 2012, Abt got a contract to join ART Grand Prix in the GP2 Series in 2013 together with James Calado.
 Abt struggled as a rookie and finished the season in 22nd with only eleven points to his name, but remained in the championship for 2014 by moving to the German Hilmer Motorsport squad alongside fellow GP3 runner-up Facu Regalia.